 - Handle the remote control carefully.

 - If the remote control gets wet, wipe it dry immediately.

-- Avoid excessive heat and humidity.
+- · Avoid excessive heat and humidity.

-- If you will not be using the remote control for a long time, remove the batteries.
+- If you will not be using the remote control for a long time, remove the battery.

-- · Do not place the batteries upside down.
+- Do not place the batteries upside down.

+- Do not look into the laser pointer while it is on.

+- Do not point the laser beam at a person.